-It is the responsibility of the applicant to ensure that all required admission documents are submitted.
+Applicants are required to ensure that all required admission documents are submitted.
 The following must be completed by prospective students when applying for a program offered by Helms College:

-- Official Application and Enrollment Agreement.
-Candidates seeking admission or readmission to Helms College must complete and sign an official application form.
-When accepted, a prospective student will complete and sign an Enrollment Agreement.
-Student who is under the age of 18 must have their parent or guardian sign the Enrollment Agreement as well. - Proof of graduation from high College or certificate of General Education Development (GED) exam results. - Official college transcripts.
-Applicants who previously attended a college or university are expected to submit official transcripts prior to matriculation into the program or at least no later than the first day of class to be considered for transfer credit. - Official admissions test score(s). - Proof of U.S. citizenship and minimum age requirement verified by a valid driver's license or other government issued identification. - Proof of non-citizen eligibility such as the College's approved Student and Exchange Visitor Program documentation.
+- Anyone seeking admission to Helms College must complete an application.
+When accepted, a prospective student will complete and sign an enrollment agreement.
+Any student under the age of 18 must have a parent or guardian sign the enrollment agreement as well. - Proof of graduation from high school or certificate of General Education Development (GED) exam results. - Applicants who previously attended a college or university are required to submit official transcripts prior to matriculation into the program to be considered for transfer credit. - Official entrance exam score(s). - Proof of U.S. citizenship and minimum age requirement verified by a valid driver's license or other government issued identification. - Proof of non-citizen eligibility such as the College's approved Student and Exchange Visitor Program documentation.